Pricing Module Fields

 - Click Test in the header (alongside Update, Discard, and Export).

-- Enter sample values for the Date, Components, and Usage inputs (and anything else the template defines).
+- Enter sample values for the Date, Components, and Usage inputs (and anything else the context defines).

 - Click Process to calculate the bill for those inputs.